AI-TranspWood/jupyter-docker-extension/README.md

 ### From Marketplace (not yet available)

-> **NOTE**: The extension is not yet available in the Marketplace, but it will be [soon](https://github.com/docker/extensions-submissions/issues/224).

 Since Docker Desktop [v4.11.0](https://docs.docker.com/desktop/release-notes/#docker-desktop-4110) the AITW-JupyterLab Extension is available in the Marketplace page:

 - From the Docker Desktop main window click on the **Extensions** tab in left side menu.
 - If you have not installed any extension yet, you will automatically jump to the **Manage**>**Browse** page
 - If you have already installed some extension, just click on the **Manage** tab and then on **Browse** button at top right side of the window
-- Look for **AITW-JupyterLab** extension (it will have the AITW project logo on the left)
+- Look for **AI-TranspWood codebases in EESSI** extension (it will have the AITW project logo on the left)
 - Click on install

 ### From command line

-Since the extension is not yet available in the Marketplace, you will have to install it from the command line.
+> [!NOTE]
+> You will have to configure Docker Desktop to allow installing extensions from non-official sources.
+> To do that, go to **⚙️Settings** > **🧩Extensions** and untick the "Only allow extensions distributed through the Docker Marketplace" option.

 From Docker Desktop, you can open a terminal by clicking on the ">_ Terminal" button at the bottom right corner of the window.

-**Note**: Since the extension is not yet distributed through the Marketplace, you will have to configure Dockere Desktop to allow installing extensions from non-official sources.
-To do that, go to **⚙️Settings** > **🧩Extensions** and untick the "Only allow extensions distributed through the Docker Marketplace" option.

 Then run the following command in the terminal to install the extension: